Guaranteed Nonconvex Factorization Approach for Tensor Train Recovery: Conclusion and Outlook

-We acknowledge funding support from NSF Grants No.\ CCF-1839232, CCF-2106834 and CCF-2241298.
+\acks{We acknowledge funding support from NSF Grants No.\ CCF-1839232, CCF-2106834, CCF-2241298 and ECCS-2409701.
 We thank the Ohio Supercomputer Center for providing the computational resources needed in carrying out this work.
-Finally, we are grateful to Stephen Becker, Alireza Goldar, Zhexuan Gong, Casey Jameson, Jingyang Li, Alexander Lidiak, Gongguo Tang, for many valuable discussions and for helpful comments on the manuscript.
+Finally, we are grateful to Stephen Becker, Alireza Goldar, Zhexuan Gong, Casey Jameson, Jingyang Li, Alexander Lidiak, and Gongguo Tang for many valuable discussions and for helpful comments on the manuscript.}